lagom/lagom/docs/manual/common/guide/devmode/CassandraServer.md

 ## Clean up on start

-By default, all database files created by your running services are going to be deleted the next time the Cassandra server is started.
-You can turn off this feature by adding the following in your build.
+By default, all database files created by your running services are saved for the next time the Cassandra server is started.
+You can change the behaviour by adding the following in your build.

 In the Maven root project pom: